-Online learners have the option of participating in live lectures presented twice weekly to face-to-face students or viewing the taped lectures online.
+Online learners have the option of participating in live lectures presented twice weekly to face-to-face students or viewing the taped lectures online in eXtension.
 The face-to-face class section, which will be available “live” via the Internet for online learners, will meet on days and times to be announced.

 High-speed Internet access, email, and the ability to view video files.